aws-samples/aws-terraform-pipeline/README.md

 `detect_changes` is used with third-party services, like GitHub.
 It enables AWS CodeConnections to invoke the pipeline when there is a commit to the repo.

 `kms_key` is the arn of an *existing* AWS KMS key.
 This input will encrypt the Amazon S3 bucket with a AWS KMS key of your choice.
 Otherwise the bucket will be encrypted using SSE-S3.
 Your AWS KMS key policy will need to allow codebuild and codepipeline to `kms:GenerateDataKey*` and `kms:Decrypt`.

+`access_logging_bucket` can be used to send S3 server access logs to your existing access logging bucket.

+`codebuild_policy` replaces the [AWSAdministratorAccess](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AdministratorAccess.html) IAM policy.
+This can be used if you want to scope the permissions of the pipeline.

 `environment_variables` can be used to define terraform and [tf_lint](https://github.com/terraform-linters/tflint) versions.